×

 About the Fellowship Support Program

-The program has two components:
+The program has two phases:

-1. Education and training component
+1. Education and training (24 months)

 Registrars who are awarded Fellowship are deemed to be competent to deliver safe, specialised and high-quality general practice care anywhere in Australia.